ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/calendar.rst

 The current date.
 As with other date variables, this require the "format" parameter in order to define how the date should be displayed.
-See the :date:`date variable formatting
+See the :doc:`date variable formatting
 </templates/date_variable_formatting>` page for more information.

 day\_number